r-barnes/EMFlow/README.md

 -------
 To run, the following changes need to be made:

- * Set the amount of memory available on Line 77 of hydrogEmFillFlow.cpp
+ * Set the amount of memory available in MB on Line 77 of hydrogEmFillFlow.cpp
  * Set the tiled block size on Line 76 of hydrogEmFillFlow.cpp
- * Set the amount of memory available on Line 44 of flow.cpp
+ * Set the amount of memory available in MB on Line 44 of flow.cpp
  * Set the tiled block size on Line 43 of flow.cpp.

     ./EMFlow nrows terrain_name.hgt